 - For Managers: I challenge myself and my team to learn about and become aware of our preconceived notions, take action to reduce bias, and resolve conflicts in the workplace.

 - For Individual Contributors: I challenge myself to learn about and become aware of our preconceived notions, take action to reduce bias, and resolve conflicts in the workplace.

 So that Dropboxers can live out our Diversity Commitments, we have infused DEI into every part of their experience.
 See the map below to understand exactly how DEI fits in.

 Now, let’s take a deeper look into what we did in 2020 for each of our commitments.

 - The industry recruiting team strived to attract and hire a diverse workforce with a focus on manager-level talent.
 2020 was a difficult year for hiring, but we leveraged diversity talent mapping to inform our sourcing strategy.
 We used a “screen-in vs. screen-out” approach for applicants, focusing on the value they could bring Dropbox vs. skills they might be missing.

 - The university recruiting team created a robust set of programs to attract our most diverse new grad cohort and intern class yet.
 We hosted virtual Employee Resource Group (ERG) roundtables for interns to hear from Dropboxers and included them in the DEI Fundamentals Training.
-Externally, we launched a workshop series for students at historically black colleges and universities (HBCUs) and integrated a new recruiting tool, Jumpstart.
+Externally, we launched a workshop series for students at historically black colleges and universities (HBCUs) and integrated a new recruiting tool, Canvas.
 Our overall internship applicant pipeline grew from 7% URM to 10% and from 26% women to 34%.